MarceloSavian/bank_account_backend/requirements/instalation/index.md

 There you can config your mongoUrl, to your localhost or any other url to your MongoDB database

+You also have to run migrations, you can se how [here](./migrations)

 ## Port Config

 You can change the port the project will run in